 Our prices reflect our costs and currency exchange rates at the time.
 Iceland Encounter reserves the right to make price adjustments for cost increases or currency fluctuations which are beyond our control.
 Trips will be quoted in Icelandic Króna (ISK), although payment can be made in USD or EUR or another currency upon request.
 In addition to ISK, we will provide you with the corresponding amount in one other currency, when we quote you a price for your booking.
 This is done for reference purposes only, since rates used by card processors may be different than ours.
 Also, given that exchange rates fluctuate over time, the rate used for your initial deposit payment may be different from the rate used for your subsequent balance payment.
 This risk can be avoided by paying in full at time of booking or by paying by wire.

 Payments can be made via international bank transfer or by using a credit card (we accept VISA, MasterCard and American Express).
 We may apply additional fees for use of credit cards; please ask for details.
-Please note that all payments taken on credit card will be taken in ISK and so if you are a customer whose payment card is not denominated in ISK, the final price will be calculated using the exchange rate set by the card issuer on the day the transaction is processed.
-This may be different than the non-ISK reference price quoted by us.
-To avoid this risk, we accept payment by bank transfer in USD and EUR and will specify the exact amount required for payment in the specified currency.
-Payments must be made in the currency of the invoice and you will be responsible for any bank charges that may be incurred.
+Kindly note that while our quote is in ISK, your credit card will be charged in your home currency, e.g. US Dollars.
+The exchange rate is set by our card processor, Flywire, on the day the transaction is processed and may differ from posted interbank rates at the time.
+The charge will appear on your card statement under the name “Flywire”.
+Be aware that exchange rates fluctuate over time; the rate used for your initial deposit may be different from the rate used for your subsequent balance payment.
+We accept payment by bank transfer in USD and EUR and will specify the exact amount required for payment in the specified currency.
+You will be responsible for all bank charges incurred.